All belief – and all disbelief – is by faith. Faith should be rooted in evidence.

 Faith alone is not a virtue.
 There’s nothing either good or bad about believing or not believing something.
 True faith comes from evidence revealed; which is a rational matter, not a moral one.
 Faith is nothing apart from its object.
 What’s good or bad is not the faith.
 It’s more about who or what we have faith in.
 An intelligent person should believe something because of the weight of evidence for it, not merely because he feels like believing it or because someone tells him to believe it.

-BELIEF IN GOD IS THE MOST REASONABLE FAITH
+BELIEF IN God IS THE MOST REASONABLE FAITH

 Faith is an important part of everyday life.
 On the highway, we have faith in the on-coming driver.
 At the office, we have faith in the accountant.
 At the restaurant, we have faith in the cook.
 Without faith, relationships could not function.